The incredible history of the Finnish baby box

 The 1960s and 1970s: adapting to changing families

 As more women entered the workforce and families moved from rural areas to cities, the box adapted.
 Convenience became a priority: ready-made garments replaced fabrics for sewing, bodysuits were introduced for easy washing and colours and patterns were updated to reflect current fashion.
-The underlying logic remained the same, give every new child a functional, practical start.
+The underlying logic remained the same: give every new child a functional, practical start.

 What today's box contains

 The current Finnish baby box includes a mattress, mattress cover, undersheet, duvet cover, blanket, sleeping bag, snowsuit, hat, insulated mittens and booties, hooded suit, knitted overalls, socks, mittens, bodysuits, romper suits, leggings, a hooded bath towel, nail scissors, hairbrush, toothbrush, bath thermometer, nappy cream, washcloth, cloth nappies, muslin squares, a picture book and a teething toy.
 Parents who prefer it can opt for a cash payment instead.
+The contents are updated every few years.
+Condoms have been included since the 1990s, which caused more surprise internationally than it did in Finland.

 Frequently asked questions